-As a rehabilitation sciences major, you will study human function, disability and rehabilitation, with an eye toward promoting health and well-being.
+As a rehabilitation sciences major at Merrimack College, you will study human function, disability and rehabilitation, with an eye toward promoting health and well-being.

 Featuring a flexible curriculum that combines foundational science and behavioral science with interdisciplinary electives, this program allows you to personalize your academic path.